Newrene Klaaste

-Newrene Claudine Klaaste is a South African politician serving as the Speaker of the Northern Cape Provincial Legislature since 22 May 2019.
-She has been a Member of the Provincial Legislature for the African National Congress (ANC) since 2019.
+Newrene Claudine Klaaste is a South African politician who has been the Northern Cape's Member of the Executive Council (MEC) for Agriculture, Environmental Affairs, Rural Development and Land Reform since August 2026.
+She has been a Member of the Northern Cape Provincial Legislature for the African National Congress (ANC) since 2019.
+She was speaker of the legislature between 2019 and 2026.
 Prior to serving in the provincial legislature, she was the Speaker of the Namakwa District Municipality.